Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Methodology

 \subsubsection{Dual Update}

 In the dual consensus ADMM algorithm, variables $\{y^i\}$ and $\{z^i\}$ are dual variables to the original optimization problem.
 The updates of $\{y^i\}$ and $\{z^i\}$ are performed by Steps 5-7 and 9-11 of Algorithm 1.
-All are straightforward except for Step 10, which requires the determination of the solution to the following optimization problem:

-Since this optimization problem is inherently decoupled with respect to each element of $z$, the solution to this problem can be easily obtained through element-wise maximization.
-We denote element-wise maximization between two vectors $x$ and $y$ as $\textup{max}\{x,y\}$.
-With this notation, the solution to (\ref{zStarProb}) is given by
+In particular, Step 10 is performed by

-$\epsilon$ is a small non-negative number to push $z$ away from the boundary into the feasible region so as to guarantee strict satisfaction of constraints.
+{which is derived from the definition of the proximal operator.} $\epsilon$ is a small non-negative number to push $z$ away from the boundary into the feasible region so as to guarantee strict satisfaction of constraints. $\textup{max}\{x,y\}$ denotes the element-wise maximization between two vectors $x$ and $y$.